11 of the Best Day Trips from Avignon, France

 But that’s just the icing on the cake; Arles is an absolute gem of a city.

-Like its neighbour Nimes, it too is of Roman significance, with much of its history and Roman heritage still intact from centuries ago.
+Like its neighbour Nimes, it is also of Roman significance, with much of its history and Roman heritage still intact from centuries ago.

 This can be seen through ruins like Theatre Antique, Constantine Baths and its most famous, Arles Amphitheatre, which hosted gladiator battles to a large audience of 21000 people.